JacksonKearl/yasa/README.md

 All variables and literals are integers, which may be converted to/from ASCII characters for IO purposes.

-In addition to the 27 `$var`s, the runtime also has access to an array of integers, initailized to `0`, that may be accesed at random.
+In addition to the 27 `$var`'s, the runtime also has access to an array of integers, initailized to `0`, that may be accesed at random, or with stack operations.

 ####Commands:
 All commands are broken down into these 4 categories.
-The included yasa.cson file provides syntax highlighting as documented.
+The included `yasa.cson` file provides syntax highlighting as documented.

 #####State Change (purple):
 |Command|Name|Arguments|Description|